Posterior Sampling for Continuing Environments: Continuing PSRL Algorithm

 almost surely for all $s,s'\in\mc{S}$.

 \textbf{Discounted regret.} Although the regret we eventually hope to analyze is defined by \eqref{eqn:regret}, we also consider a discounted version of the regret to aid our analysis.
-To analyze the performance of our algorithm over $T$ timesteps, we consider $K=\arg\max\{k:t_k\le T\}$ as the number of pseudo-episodes until time $T$.
+To analyze the performance of our algorithm over $T$ timesteps, we set $K=\arg\max\{k:t_k\le T\}$ to be the number of pseudo-episodes until time $T$.
 In our subsequent analysis, we adopt the convention that $t_{K+1}=T+1$.
-To get a bound for general $T$, we can always fill in the rest of the timesteps to make a full pseudo-episode, but the asymptotic rate stays the same.
+To get a bound for general $T$, we can always fill in the rest of the timesteps to make a full pseudo-episode and the asymptotic rate stays the same.
 Moreover, it is easy to see that for all $\gamma\in[0,1)$, $\bb{E}[K] \le (1-\gamma)T + 1$.
-Given a discount factor $\gamma\in[0,1)$, we define the $\gamma$-discounted regret up to time $T$ to be
+Given a discount factor $\gamma\in[0,1)$, the $\gamma$-discounted regret up to time $T$ is